vanduc1102/vanduc1102.github.io/_posts/2020-08-13-nx-how-to-compile-smart-contract-in-react.md

 			});
 	};
 	```
-Thank to the great [answer](https://stackoverflow.com/questions/41423905/wait-for-several-web-workers-to-finish) from [T.J.
-Crower](https://stackoverflow.com/users/157247/t-j-crowder).
+	Thank to this great [answer](https://stackoverflow.com/questions/41423905/wait-for-several-web-workers-to-finish) from [T.J.
+Crower](https://stackoverflow.com/users/157247/t-j-crowder)

-3. Now we are ready to use WebWorker to compile a Simple Solidity Smart Contract.
+1. Now we are ready to use WebWorker to compile a Simple Solidity Smart Contract.
 	```ts
 	const handleCompile = async () => {
 			setCompiling(true);